TCA166/CK3-history-extractor/README.md

 1. ```--internal``` forces the utility to use the internal templates.
 2. ```--depth %d``` sets the maximum depth of the data to retrieve in the savefile.
 The characters you played have depth=0, their relatives have depth=1 and so on.
-3. ```--localization %s``` shows the program where to find your ck3 localization data so that the pages can be completely accurate
+3. ```--localization %s``` shows the program where to find your ck3 localization data so that the pages can be completely accurate.
+Assuming you have the game installed via Steam you can do the following ```--localization "*YOUR STEAM PATH*/steamapps/common/Crusader Kings III/game/localization/english"```

 ## Output example